LadislavSopko/lsf/.memory-bank/activeContext.md

    - GitHub packages as a secondary distribution option

 5. **Performance Considerations**:
-   - Benchmarks show LSF is more token-efficient but generally slower than JSON
+   - Benchmarks show LSF is significantly more token-efficient for complex data
+   - Decoder performance is a concern, with LSF being 10-77x slower than JSON
+   - Implemented optimized decoders improve performance by 1.3-1.4x
-   - Need to prioritize performance improvements for decoder
+   - Need to evaluate whether to integrate optimized decoders into core package
    - For small data, token efficiency gains may not outweigh performance costs

 ## Current Blockers

 No critical blockers at present.
 The project has made significant progress with both core implementations now complete, tested, and built for distribution.
-Benchmarking tools have been implemented and provide valuable insights into LSF's strengths and weaknesses compared to JSON.
+Benchmarking tools have been implemented in both Python and JavaScript, providing valuable insights into LSF's strengths and weaknesses compared to JSON.
 The next phase will focus on package publication, documentation, and beginning the C# implementation.

 This active context represents the current state of the LSF project, highlighting the completed work on both Python and TypeScript implementations, benchmarking capabilities, and the future focus on documentation, performance improvements, and expansion to C#.